Scalable Bayes via Barycenter in Wasserstein Space: Experiments

-We compared the accuracy \eqref{acc} of CMC, SDP, VB, and WASP in approximating the marginal posterior distributions of fixed effects, variances and covariances of random effects, and the joint posterior distributions of three pairs of covariances of random effects.
-We used the streamlined algorithm for estimating the VB posterior for $\betab$ and $\Sigma$ \citep{LeeWan16}.
-The four methods were significantly faster than the full data posterior distribution, while using only 25\% of the memory resources, with VB being the fastest.
-CMC, SDP, VB, and WASP provided accurate approximations of the marginal posterior distributions of fixed effects and covariances of random effects.
-The accuracy of CMC and SDP in approximating the marginal posterior distributions of variances of random effects depended on $k$ and $r$, and VB underestimated the posterior variances of random effects.
-In these cases, the accuracy of WASP was stable for every $k$ and $r$ (Tables \ref{tbl:acc_varef} and \ref{tbl:acc_covef}).
-All four methods showed similar accuracies in approximating the true joint posterior distributions of three pairs of covariances of random effects.
-The differences in accuracies for different values of $k$ and $r$ were due to the differences in numerical approximation of \eqref{acc} using kernel density estimation (Tables \ref{tbl:acc_ranef1_cov2d} and \ref{tbl:acc_ranef2_cov2d} and Figures \ref{fig:cov_2d_q3} and \ref{fig:cov_2d_q6}); see Table \ref{tbl:acc_fixef} in the Supplementary Material.
+We compared the accuracy \eqref{acc} of CMC, SDP, SGLD, VB, and WASP in approximating the marginal posterior distributions of fixed effects, variances and covariances of random effects, and the joint posterior distributions of three pairs of covariances of random effects.
+We used the streamlined algorithm (SA; \citealt{LeeWan16}) and automatic differentiation variational inference in Stan (ADVI; \citealt{Kucetal15}) for estimating the VB posteriors for $\betab$ and $\Sigma$ . {All methods except SGLD were significantly faster than the full data posterior distribution, with SA being the fastest.} CMC, SA, SDP, and WASP provided accurate approximations of the marginal posterior distributions of fixed effects and covariances of random effects. {Unlike Stan's HMC, SGLD's performance was sensitive to the choices of step size and batch size.
+SGLD failed to converge for all batch sizes when the step size was $10^{-4}$, and its accuracy increased with batch size.} The performance of ADVI {and SGLD} deteriorated quickly as $r$ increased from $3$ to $6$.
+The accuracy of CMC and SDP in approximating the marginal posterior distributions of variances of random effects depended on $k$ and $r$.
+ADVI and SA provided a poor approximation for the posterior variances of random effects.
+In all these cases, the accuracy of WASP was stable for every $k$ and $r$ (Tables \ref{tbl:acc_varef} and \ref{tbl:acc_covef}). {All methods except SGLD showed similar accuracies in approximating the true joint posterior distributions of three pairs of covariances of random effects.} The differences in accuracies of CMC, SA, SDP, and WASP for different values of $k$ and $r$ were due to the differences in numerical approximation of \eqref{acc} (Tables \ref{tbl:acc_ranef1_cov2d} and \ref{tbl:acc_ranef2_cov2d} and Figures \ref{fig:cov_2d_q3} and \ref{fig:cov_2d_q6}); see Table 1 in the Supplementary Material.